Single-Season Tigers Home Run Leaders: Top 22

-tigers home run leaders
+single-season Detroit Tigers home run leaders

 The Detroit Tigers have been in existence since 1901, yet fans have only seen 11 different seasons with 40-plus home runs happen in franchise history.
-Among Tigers home run leaders, just two went above the half-century mark and six of them happened before 1965.
+Among Tigers single season home run leaders, just two went above the half-century mark and six of them happened before 1965.

 Who graces Detroit’s single-season franchise leaderboard at the moment?
 We’re glad you asked.
 Scroll down and find out.
 Once you’re done, check out the Tigers’ all-time leaderboard, too.

-Tigers Home Run Leaders: Top 5
+Tigers Single Season Home Run Leaders: Top 5

 Hank Greenberg: 58 Home Runs in 1938

-If we look at each MLB team’s single-season home run record, Hank Greenberg‘s 1938 performance is the second-oldest record (Jimmie Foxx‘s 58 in 1932 for the Oakland A’s is the oldest).
+If we look at each MLB team’s single-season home run record, Hank Greenberg‘s 1938 performance is the second-oldest record (Jimmie Foxx’s 58 in 1932 for the Oakland A’s is the oldest).
 It’s also still among the most home runs in a season in MLB history.
-Greenberg played just 13 years in the big leagues and lost three in his early 30s to fight in World War II, but boy oh boy did he make his limited time count.
+Greenberg played just 13 years in the big leagues and lost three in his early 30s to fight in World War II, but he made his limited time count.
 If we take out the 1936 season because he only played 12 games, his homer progression to this franchise record is essentially a straight line.

 The first baseman went from hitting 12 in 1933 to 26 in 1934 and 36 in 1935.
 He came back in 1937 to hit 40 before reaching 58 the following season.

 He was already having quite a powerful year heading into the 1938 All-Star break, as Greenberg slashed .294/.425/.620 with 22 home runs and 48 RBI in 314 plate appearances.
-But seriously, check out what he did just 367 plate appearances following the break: he slashed .332/.449/.738 with 36 (!) homers and 99 (!!)
+But seriously, what he did in just 367 plate appearances following the break was unreal.
+He slashed .332/.449/.738 with 36 (!) homers and 99 (!!)
 RBI.
 Greenberg also added in 84 runs scored for good measure.

 Cecil Fielder: 51 Home Runs in 1990